It is an exciting time for our medical students. They are enrolled in Mayo Clinic School of Medicine at a transformative time in our school's history.

 So what is unique about the medical training our students are receiving?

 Outstanding patient care training

-Mayo Medical School students have always received unprecedented training in patient-centered care.
+Mayo Clinic School of Medicine students have always received unprecedented training in patient-centered care.

 Early in their training, students become a part of the integrated, multidisciplinary teams that provide high-quality care to our patients every day.
 Clinicians, who are leaders in their field, mentor students and help them develop the collaborative skills they need to be a valuable team member and work with other providers to deliver the best patient care.

 In addition, students participate in selectives — student-selected rotations — to explore scientific and medical opportunities with Mayo Clinic's leading clinical experts and renowned researchers.
 This innovative, flexible curriculum enables our students to expand their experience beyond the basic medical education.

 Our expansion to include opportunities at three medical school campuses will further enhance our students' learning opportunities by providing them with the opportunity to work with a broad spectrum of patient and health populations in multiple practice settings.

 Students can select from these options for their medical training:

 - Attending a four-year program on our campus in Rochester, Minnesota, with core clerkships and senior electives on all three campuses of our national medical school — Minnesota, Arizona and Florida

 - Beginning in 2017, enrolling in a four-year program on our campus in Phoenix/Scottsdale, Arizona